Keep Hardware Accelerated GPU Scheduling On or Off?

 On the AMD side of things, Ancient Gameplays conducted various benchmarks a few months ago with the RX 7700 XT + Ryzen 5 7600X and the RX 7900 XTX + Ryzen 7 7700X.
 To our surprise, there is an endless tug of war between HAGS on and HAGS off.
 This can be attributed to the hardware differences between RDNA3 and Ada Lovelace.
 Anyhow, let’s go over the final results.

 The slower Ryzen 5 7600X + RX 7700 XT setup managed to deliver worse performance with HAGS on.
-At 1080p and 4K, not only was the average FPS slightly lower, but the 1% lows didn’t see any increase as well.
+At 1080p and 4K, not only was the average FPS slightly lower, but the 1% lows didn’t see any increase, either.
 Would you consider a 1-2% decrement within the margin of error?
 The difference isn’t much, but the headline is that this setup didn’t see any notable improvements.

 • Ryzen 5 7600X + RX 7700 XT HAGS on vs HAGS off

-Moving over to the Ryzen 7 7700X + RX 7900 XTX, the opposite is seen here as this configuration delivers better 1% lows at 4K and 1440p, whereas 1080p is a marginal regression.
+Moving over to the Ryzen 7 7700X + RX 7900 XTX, the opposite is seen here as this configuration delivers better 1% lows at 4K and 1440p, whereas 1080p experiences a marginal regression.

 ↪ Edge Case Testing